Blogpost

 Inside this article

-When you’re living in one of the most expensive countries in the world, being short of cash can be an issue for many, especially when you have to pay off essential bills like your monthly mortgage or hospital fees.
+When you’re living in one of the most expensive countries in the world, being short on cash can be an issue for many, especially when one has to pay off essential bills like monthly mortgage, utility bills, emergency vehicle repair costs or hospital fees.

-In these cases, many may turn to apply for a loan from a bank, but local banks tend to have a long processing time and stringent rules.
-For borrowers looking to get an instant cash loan, a licensed moneylender is your best bet.
+In these cases, many may turn to applying for a loan from a bank, but local banks tend to have a long processing time and stringent rules.
+For borrowers looking to get an instant cash loan, a quick and reliable money lender in Singapore is your best bet.

-Licensed moneylenders in Singapore are regulated by the Ministry of Law and have to adhere to the Moneylenders Act when conducting their business.
-They are always registered under the official Registry of Moneylenders with a unique license number that shows their legitimacy.
+Licensed money lenders in Singapore are regulated by the Ministry of Law and have to adhere to the Moneylenders Act when conducting their business.
+Legitimate, authorised money lenders in Singapore are always found in the list of licensed money lenders from the official Registry of Moneylenders with a unique licence number that shows their legitimacy.

 #2.
-How to avoid loan scams by illegal moneylenders in Singapore
+How to avoid loan scams by illegitimate money lenders in Singapore

-With the rise of loan scams in Singapore, it’s important to differentiate between illegal and approved moneylenders.
-To avoid money lender scams, it is recommended to check the money lender license before proceeding with any loan application.
+With the rise of loan scams in Singapore, it’s important to differentiate between illegitimate and trusted legalised money lenders in Singapore.
+To avoid money lender loan scams, it is recommended to verify the local money lender’s licence before proceeding with any loan application.
 Here are some other ways to identify a possible scam.

 HOW TO IDENTIFY A LOAN SCAM

-Has a registered moneylender license number in the Registry of Moneylenders
+Has a registered money lender licence number in the Registry of Moneylenders

 Has a registered physical office address